patrickleweryharris/password-creator/README.md

 Randomness is provided by the python random.sample function

-**Note**: This project has not been fully security audited.
+**Note**: This project has not been security audited.
 Use passwords from here at your own risk

 ## Background